wattanunteeratanapong/TFT-Into-the-Arcane-3-Star-Jinx-Study/README.md

 ## Shop System
-Each reroll player have 5 slot of random unit, player can buy unit from this shop.
+Each reroll player have 5 slot of random unit, player can buy unit from this shop, this mean in 1 reroll player have 5 times chance to get jinx.
 <div align="center">
   <img src="https://github.com/user-attachments/assets/277f59ad-2a79-4f75-922d-e79fa5fc5654" width="100%" alt="Shop">
 </div>